- An annual election is overseen by the Registrar, Professor Philippa Saunders FMedSci, supported by the Fellowship Officer, Russell Crandon.

-- Seven Sectional Committees scrutinise candidates and make recommendations to Council for election.
+- Eight Sectional Committees scrutinise candidates and make recommendations to Council for election.
 Committee members each serve for three years.

 - The number of Fellows to be elected each year should not exceed 48.
 Of this number, up to 37 may be assigned to the Sectional Committees and up to eleven may be reserved as ‘floating’ candidates that can be used to elect additional Fellows in any of the sections or to build capacity in new areas.

-The 2018 Fellowship election is now open for nominations.
-The deadline for submissions is Friday 29 September 2017.
+The 2018 Fellowship election is now closed for nominations.

 Eligibility for candidates for election as Fellows of the Academy of Medical Sciences is usually restricted to citizens of the United Kingdom.
 This includes foreign nationals who are UK residents.
 In exceptional circumstances, candidates for Fellowship who are foreign nationals and resident overseas will be considered; such candidates must have strong and enduring links with the UK medical science community, making a personal and ongoing contribution to contemporary British science.

 The Academy of Medical Sciences is committed to encouraging diversity and equality of opportunity in its organisation, practices and work.
 This applies to every sphere of Academy activity, including the Fellowship election.
 Within the rules of eligibility for nomination to Fellowship, the Academy will strive to ensure that no individual or group is treated more or less favourably than others on grounds of ethnicity, nationality, age, disability, gender, marital status, national origin, sexual orientation, race, colour, religion or belief.